-double iauS00a(double date1, double date2) iaus00a The CIO locator s, positioning the Celestial Intermediate Origin on the equator of the Celestial Intermediate Pole, using the IAU 2000A precession-nutation model.
-This function is part of the International Astronomical Union's SOFA (Standards Of Fundamental Astronomy) software collection.
+double iauS00b(double date1, double date2) 17 iauS00b The CIO locator s, positioning the Celestial Intermediate Origin on the equator of the Celestial Intermediate Pole, using the IAU 2000B precession-nutation model.
+This function is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
 Status: support function.
-Given: date1, date2 double TT as a 2-part Julian Date (Note 1) Returned (function value): double the CIO locator s in radians (Note 2) Notes: 1) The TT date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, JD(TT) = 2450123.7 could be expressed in any of these ways, among others: date1 date2 2450123.7 0.0 (JD method) -1421.3 2451545.0 (J2000 method) 2400000.5 50123.2 (MJD method) 2450123.5 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+Given: date1,date2 double TT as a 2-part Julian Date (Note 1) Returned (function value): double the CIO locator s in radians (Note 2) Notes: 1) The TT date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
+For example, JD(TT)=2450123.7 could be expressed in any of these ways, among others: date1 date2 2450123.7 0.0 (JD method) -1421.3 2451545.0 (J2000 method) 2400000.5 50123.2 (MJD method) 2450123.5 0.2 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 method is best matched to the way the argument is handled internally and will deliver the optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
 2) The CIO locator s is the difference between the right ascensions of the same point in two systems.
 The two systems are the GCRS and the CIP, CIO, and the point is the ascending node of the CIP equator.
 The CIO locator s remains a small fraction of 1 arcsecond throughout 1900-2100.
-3) The series used to compute s is in fact for s+XY/2, where X and Y are the x and y components of the CIP unit vector; this series function uses the full IAU 2000A nutation model when predicting is more compact than a direct series for s would be.
-The present the CIP position.
-Faster results, with no significant loss of accuracy, can be obtained via the function iauS00b, which uses instead the IAU 2000B truncated model.

-Called: classical NPB matrix, IAU 2000A extract CIP X,Y from the BPN matrix iauPnm00a iauBnp2xy iauS00 the CIO locator s, given X,Y, IAU 2000A n.b.
+3) The series used to compute s is in fact for s+XY/2, where X and Y are the x and y components of the CIP unit vector; this series is more compact than a direct series for s would be.
+The present function uses the IAU 2000B truncated nutation model when predicting the CIP position.
+The function iauS00a uses instead the full IAU 2000A model, but with no significant increase in accuracy and at some cost in speed.
+Called: iauPnm00b classical NPB matrix, IAU 2000B extract CIP X,Y from the BPN matrix iauBnp2xy iauS00 the CIO locator s, given X,Y, IAU 2000A References: Capitaine, N., Chapront, J., Lambert, S. and Wallace, P., "Expressions for the Celestial Intermediate Pole and Celestial Ephemeris Origin consistent with the IAU 2000A precession- nutation model", Astron.Astrophys.
+400, 1145-1154 (2003) n.b.
 The celestial ephemeris origin (CEO) was renamed "celestial intermediate origin" (CIO) by IAU 2006 Resolution 2.